 A note of caution: be careful where you get your information from.
 The internet is great for a lot of things but information found on it can also scare you and be inaccurate.
 Make sure that you find reliable websites from organizations that specialize in allergies or university-hosted websites.

-Once you have the basics down, it is always great to stay in the loop on the latest on treatments, allergy alerts and other allergy information.
-Signing up for Allergic Living’s monthly e-mail NewsReport is a great way to keep on top of things.
+Once you have the food allergy basics down, it is great to stay in the loop on great managing ideas and the latest on treatments, and other allergy progress.
+Signing up for Allergic Living’s e-newsletter is a great way to keep on top of things.

 Explore our website and you’ll find many resources to help you educate teachers, friends, family and co-workers in a way that will be easy for them to grasp.
-And remember, if you remain cool and collected, those around you will too.
-Allergies are indeed a life changing experience but they do not have to take the joy out of life either!
+And remember, if you remain cool and collected, those around you will, too.
+Food allergies are a life-changing experience, but let’s not let them take the joy out of life!